 But children today are exposed to more graphic sexual images and innuendos at a much younger age, making it more important than ever that they learn the facts correctly.
 Research overwhelming shows that, despite their vehement eye-rolling, kids want and need that information to come from their parents.

 But what is the best way to broach the topic?
 And what age?

-Kathleen Burke, CEO for the Robert Crown Center for Health Education in Chicago, says that there is no one ideal age to start talking; it varies from child to child and even neighborhood to neighborhood.
+Kathleen Burke, who formerly held the title of CEO for the Robert Crown Center for Health Education in Chicago, says that there is no one ideal age to start talking; it varies from child to child and even neighborhood to neighborhood.

 “Ideally, parents should be having an ongoing conversation with their kids and getting comfortable using the correct anatomical names while their children are still infants,” she said.
 “This makes those words less taboo.”

 Since some girls reach puberty as early as 8 and some boys at 9, it’s generally a good idea to teach kids sooner rather than later what changes are going to occur in their bodies.

 Start by looking for teachable moments throughout childhood.

 “It doesn’t have to start in a big dramatic way,” says Andy Wentling, a former health educator at Robert Crown, who also taught at middle and high school.
 “Look for opportunities.
 During a football game on TV, if you see a deodorant commercial, that’s a teachable moment about body odor and how hormones are changing.”